Chart Color Schemes

 Mooroolbark's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-The rate of private health cover is approximately 52% of the total population (~12,656 people), just leading that of the average SA2 area.
-The most common medical conditions in the area are mental health issues and asthma, impacting 9.2 and 8.7% of residents respectively.
-68.2% of residents declared themselves completely clear of medical ailments, compared to 66.9% across Greater Melbourne.
-The area has 16.5% of residents aged 65 and over (4,023 people), which is lower than the 19.4% in Greater Melbourne.
-This indicates that Mooroolbark's health profile is broadly in line with the general population's health profile.
+The rate of private health cover stands at approximately 52%, leading that of the average SA2 area, with a total population of around 12,664 people.
+Mental health issues and asthma were found to be the most common medical conditions in the area, affecting 9.2% and 8.7% of residents respectively.
+Approximately 68.2% of residents declared themselves completely clear of medical ailments, compared to 66.9% across Greater Melbourne.
+The area has 16.5% of residents aged 65 and over, comprising around 4,026 people, which is lower than the 19.4% figure in Greater Melbourne.
+This places Mooroolbark's health profile broadly in line with that of the general population.

 Frequently Asked Questions - Health